 - Write down how much do you think they make per event or per hour

 - Are you curious to go their websites?
 Why?

-Look at all this information derived from a little piece of paper.
+Look at all this information derived from a bit of a piece of paper.
 Now, evaluate and ask other people these questions regarding your business card.

-The goal is to represent your company accurately, but also to let others know you are successful enough to afford a designer and professional looking cards.
+The goal is to represent your company accurately but also to let others know you are successful enough to afford designer and professional-looking cards.
 Plus, it shows you have enough smarts to know how important business cards are to your brand.
-If you think you cannot afford to buy quality business cards, how can you expect your clients to afford you?
-You cannot afford to neglect this important part of your business and brand!
+If you think you cannot afford quality business cards, how can you expect your clients to afford you?
+You cannot afford to neglect this critical part of your business and brand!
 Go professional!

 P.S.
-I would be happy to evaluate a card in this article if you volunteer, I will be happy to share my feedback honestly and respectfully.
+I would be happy to evaluate a card in this article if you volunteer.
+I will be glad to share my feedback honestly and respectfully.